znzhao/Core/Macroeconomics.md

    $$
    ln K_{t+1} = a_z^j+b_z^jlogK_t
    $$
-   Note: This is equivalent to solve the consumer’s problem.
+   This is equivalent to solve the consumer’s problem.

    Solving this recursive problem, and combine the solution to the firm’s First Order Conditions will give back policy functions $k_{t+1}^i = g(k_t^i, n_t^i, z_t, K_t )$

 3. Starting from a set of initial points $\{ k_0^i, n_0^i, z_0, K_0 \}$, use the individual decision rules, simulate a panel of technology shock and labor endowment, and use that to generate a panel of individual capital stocks $\{k_{t+1}^i\}_{t=0}^T$, and use the panel to generate $K_t = \frac{1}{I}\sum_i k_t^i$

 4. Run a regression of $lnK_{t+1} = a_z'+b_z'lnK_t+e_t$, and get $\{a_z^j, b_z^j\}$

 5. Set $a_z^{j+1} = a_z' $, and $b_z^{j+1} = b_z' $, and iterate from step 2, until $||(a_z^j,b_z^j) - (a_z^{j+1},b_z^{j+1})|| < \epsilon$